This page’s content may be out-of-date. It was archived on June 3, 2019.

-Tricia works as a Program Associate on the Community Building team at The Sprout Fund and as an edtech reviewer for Common Sense Media.
+Tricia serves as Program Associate, Community Building at The Sprout Fund and as a reviewer for Common Sense Media.
 She’s passionate about helping people find tools, resources, and strategies to learn, grow, and thrive.

 Tricia holds a master’s degree in Mind, Brain, and Education from the Harvard Graduate School of Education and a bachelor’s degree in Plan II Honors and English from the University of Texas at Austin.